Fatichti/ASAI/readme.md

 The goal is to get started with the Microship dsPICDEM 2 board.

 **Week 2 -> 3 :**
-The goal is to perform MicroPython programming on the ESP32
+The goal is to perform MicroPython programming on the ESP32 and Raspberry Pi

 **Week 3 -> 4 :**
 The goal is to develop a recognition program using the Raspberry Pi and the Pi Camera

 The work is organised in 3 branches as follows:
 - MicroShip
-- ESP32
-- AI Recognition
+- AI Recognition + ESP32

 To access them, do :
 ```git